1986 British Columbia general election

-There were 17 two-member constituencies in this election.
+In addition to 35 single member districts, there were 17 two-member constituencies in this election.
 Voters in these places were allowed two votes (Block Voting), and generally used them both on the same party, with the largest group (even if not a majority) taking both seats.

 Only one district elected both a SC and a NDP MLA.
-This was Vancouver-Point Grey where two women, an NDP-er and a SC-er (Kim Campbell, later a Canadian prime minister), were elected.
+This was Vancouver-Point Grey where two women, an NDP member and a Socred (Kim Campbell, later a Canadian prime minister), were elected.

-All other districts elected either two SC-ers (12 districts) or two NDP-ers (four districts), with no representation given to the minority vote in the district.
-This helped ensure the government's capture of the most seats.
-(It also makes the "popular vote," the votes cast, not truly reflective of the sentiment of the voters, due to some voters casting two votes and others only one.)
+All other districts elected either two Socreds (12 districts) or two NDP members (four districts), with no representation given to the minority vote in the district.
+That helped ensure the government's capture of the most seats.

-This was the last election to be held with multi-member districts; BC moved to all single-member districts prior to the next election.
+It was the last election to be held with multi-member districts since BC moved to all single-member districts prior to the next election.